tide-foundation/KeyleSSH/README.md

     npm start
     ```

-These steps will guide you through the process of installing and configuring KeyleSSH on your server.
+These steps will guide you through the process of installing and configuring KeyleSSH on your SSH Proxy server.

 ## Creating your Tide Account
 1. Using a web browser, navigate to your chosen IP address and port (e.g., `mysshserver.io:8000`).